Automation

 Q3: How do I avoid automating the wrong things?

 A: Begin with a clear strategy: automate repetitive and time-consuming tasks, involve your team, and avoid processes relying on judgment or relationship-building.
-This keeps your digital tools focused.
+See Shopify.

 Q4: When should I consider AI-powered tools?